dvdface/devicepool/README.md

 # changelist
+* 2.3.0,  add size property for DevicePool, so you can know how many available resources in the pool
 * 2.2.2,  fix readme problem
 * 2.2.1,  fix readme problem
 * 2.2.0,  make device returned by devicepool writtable but can modify the attribute assigned from DevicePool